Business and Divorce Lawyers

 Distributing the Value of the Marital Portion of the Business

 While courts won’t typically try to physically divide a business, it can order the owner to pay the non-owner spouse a portion of the value of the business to achieve equitable distribution.
-Our attorneys have the experience to analyze your case and pursue your interest, whether you are the owner or non-owner spouse of the company or business.
+Our divorce lawyers have the experience to analyze your case and pursue your interest, whether you are the owner or non-owner spouse of the company or business.

 Additional Factors of Business Divorce

-Not only must your attorney consider the above analysis, but the attorney must also be familiar and prepared to address the following possible issues related to businesses in divorce:
+Not only must your divorce attorney consider the above analysis, but the attorney must also be familiar and prepared to address the following possible issues related to businesses in divorce:

 - taxation of the business